NBA Rumors: John Lucas Is An ‘Emerging’ Coaching Candidate For Houston Rockets

-John Lucas II is an “emerging” candidate to be the new head coach of the Houston Rockets, according to a Monday-morning tweet from New York Times reporter Marc Stein.
+John Lucas II is an “emerging” candidate to be the new head coach of the Houston Rockets, according to a Monday morning tweet from New York Times reporter Marc Stein.
 Houston has been looking to fill the position since the team parted ways with longtime leader Mike D’Antoni on September 13, 2020.

 John Lucas is an emerging candidate in the Rockets' search for a new head coach, league sources say